hbctraining/Intro-to-rnaseq-hpc-O2/lessons/04_loops_and_scripts.md

 cat *badreads.count.summary >> runlog.txt
 ```

-Save and exit `nano`, and voila!
+Save and exit `vim`, and voila!
 You now have a script you can use to assess the quality of all your new datasets.
 Your finished script, complete with comments, should look like the following:

 ```bash
 #!/bin/bash